jdeepak1218/clive/README.md

 - `j` or `↓` - Move cursor down
 - `k` or `↑` - Move cursor up
 - `l` or `→` - Move cursor right
+- `w` - Jump forward to beginning of next word
+- `b` - Jump backward to beginning of current/previous word
+- `e` - Jump forward to end of current/next word
 - `0` - Jump to beginning of line
 - `$` - Jump to end of line